samagashreyas/Algos-cplxs-pers-modules/README.md

 `compute_hom_pres.py` contains an implementation of the algorithm PresHom as described in section 3 of the paper.

+`main.py` contains an example for a persistent sheaf over a simplicial complex (Example 24 in the paper).

 `main_graph.py` contains an example which has a persistent sheaf over a graph and computes the persistent sheaf cohomology.

-`main.py` contains an example for a persistent sheaf over a simplicial complex (Example 24 in the paper).
+It also contains a way to generate filtration matrices.

 ## Dependencies